elastic/elastic-package/docs/howto/system_testing.md

 `elastic-package` runs a set of system tests on some [dummy packages](https://github.com/elastic/elastic-package/tree/main/test/packages) to ensure it's functionalities work as expected.
 This allows to test changes affecting package testing within `elastic-package` before merging and releasing the changes.

-Tests uses a set of environment variables that are set at the beginning of the `Jenkinsfile`.
+Tests use set of environment variables that are set at the beginning of the `Jenkinsfile`.

-The exposed environment variables are passed to the test runners through service deployer specific configurations (refer to the service deployer section for further details).
+The exposed environment variables are passed to the test runners through service deployer specific configuration (refer to the service deployer section for further details).

 ### Stack version

 The tests use the [default version](https://github.com/elastic/elastic-package/blob/main/internal/install/stack_version.go#L9) `elastic-package` provides.

 You can override this value by changing it in your PR if needed.
-To update the default version always created a dedicated PR.
+To update the default version always create a dedicated PR.